aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 [ [5, 2], [0, 0], [0, 0] ]
 ```

+With *k* = 5 and *b - a = 2*.
 Then to calculate the max value we would iterate over every element in the list.
 The first element would tell us this index's value is 5 and we need to add 5 to the next two elements.

 Wait, that wouldn't work.
 What if the next query was: